 Add in cute cobblestone streets, cozy cafes, trendy neighborhoods and let’s not forget the delicious Polish pierogi – it’s easy to see why so many people choose Krakow as their European travel destination.

 If you are planning a trip to Poland, our guide is here to help.
-We cover everything you need to know for visiting Krakow including top things to see around the city, where to eat, stay, what to bring and more!
+We cover everything you need to know for visiting Krakow including the top things to see around the city, where to eat, stay, what to bring, and more!